reddy0852/binarysearchtreecgv/README.md

 # Binary Search Tree Visualization

-This project visualizes a binary search tree using OpenGL in C.
+This project visualizes a binary search tree using OpenGL in C++.

 ## Features